-The change in current assets is due an increase in cash and cash equivalents.
-The decrease in capital assets is a result of the current year depreciation expense.
-The increase in liabilities is due to an increase in amounts owed to local vendors.
+The change in current assets is due to an increase in cash and cash equivalents due to the current year surplus of approximately \$206,000.
+The increase in capital assets is a result of current year asset purchases exceeding depreciation expense.
 The increase in total net position is due to the current year operations.